Cojacfar/Capstone/Report.md

 This trained model will then be used to predict the category of any given tweet, chosen by the highest probability categories.
 In order to make the prediction, the tweets will first need to be fed into the *tokenizer* and turned into sequences.
 A successful prediction will contain the correct category anywhere in the top three, but the training goal will be to make the correct prediction as the highest probability.

 ### Metrics
 Due to the uneven class distributions in our dataset, the choice of metric is important.
 Classical accuracy will result in training the network to be accurate only on the more common categories.
 For this reason, we will be utilizing the *log loss* function, which is in the *Keras* framework as *categorical_crossentropy*.
-Cross Entropy uses the probability of each category in the dataset to help create a more normalized accuracy metric.
+Cross Entropy uses the probability of each category in the dataset to help create a more normalized accuracy metric.'

+The *log loss* function is defined as -log P(yt|yp) = -(yt log(yp) + (1 - yt) * log(1 - yp)) where yp is the probability that yt = 1.

 ## II.
 Analysis
 ### Data Exploration

 The dataset to train our neural network consists of 19,258 public tweets for the @AzureSupport twitter handle.
 These have each been categorized to one of 98 services by trained customer service agents working for Microsoft.
 The dataset has been provided to me in the CSV format.
 From this format, I will be tokenizing the tweets using the Keras tokenizer.
 This will allow me to utilize Gensim to import the word2vec pre-trained embedding weights and transform the tweets into a suitable word 100-dimension vector for training and testing.
 The dataset also contains other pieces of information, such as a sentiment estimation and followers.
 This dataset was obtained from Microsoft Support, as they have categorized these tweets already for record keeping.
 The frequency of the categories can be seen below, with some being extremely underrepresented, redundant, or overly specific.

 ![Category Frequency in @AzureSupport Tweets](frequency.PNG "Frequency")

 There are some challenges with learning out of this dataset.
+First off, the data has a *lexical richness* of .925 - which is incredibly high!
+This means that the corpus is going to be stretched to it's limit as new Tweets come in, due to the varying word usage present in the dataset.

  As it has been manually categorized and there isn't a clear way to define the right or wrong category, some of the data will not be the "correct" category.
 It's also not consistently labelled with more than one categories, where some tweets directly belong in multiple.
 This will make validation a little tricky, as the network may output a better categorization than the actual person.
 The data will be split with numpy into random sets to create training, validation, and testing sets - 80%, 10%, 10% respectively.

 ### Exploratory Visualization